 By targeting in this manner, we make our risk assessment person specific rather than simply being based on geographical risk.
 We also ensure that our activities are being delivered to reduce local risks through the knowledge and relationships that are developed within Area Management Teams via their partnership work and engagement with public, private and voluntary sector organisations.
-This use of intelligence across teams and departments informs the full range of activities we deliver including Safe and Well checks, youth engagement programmes, arson reduction and road safety initiatives.
+This use of intelligence across teams and departments informs the full range of activities we deliver including Safe and Well checks, youth engagement programmes, arson reduction, schools education and road safety initiatives.

 We have introduced a more effective process of risk-rating within the referral system for Safe and Well checks.
-This uses a risk referral matrix to make sure that, as we move forward, 100% of all visits are undertaken with high risk individuals.
+This uses a risk referral matrix to make sure that our visits target high-risk individuals.